psas/Launch-12/data/GPS/README.markdown

 ## Raw IQ Format

-We used the Maxim MAX2769 GPS RF front-end chip at 4.092 MHz sampling rate, using 2 bit ADC (sign/magnitude).
+We used the Maxim MAX2769 GPS RF front-end chip at 4.092 MHz sampling rate, 0 IF, using 2 bit ADC (sign/magnitude).

 This is stored 2 bits I, 2 bits Q, continuously in the file.